bjoerge/quickreload/README.md

 Valid options are:

 - `inject` Will inject a snippet into all reponses with content-type set to text/html that loads the browser side part of quickreload.
 Default is true.
-- `server` This can be an instance of `http.Server` (i.e. the express app).
-The WebSocket server used by quickreload will listen for incoming requests using this server.

 If using `inject: false`, the following snippet must be included in the source code of pages that should reload on changes: